I got a call from Bhavik, I look after his equity portfolio and finance planning.

 He clearly understood how investing in good businesses creates amazing wealth.

-He concluded that , invest in only those businesses that he can understand.
+He concluded that he invests in only those businesses that he can understand.

 Bhavik is no longer a person who does not have a contingency fund.

-He has enough term and health insurance for his family now.
+He has enough life and health insurance for his family now.

 His equity portfolio gained 50% returns on his investment so far and still a long way to go.